danielabar/meblog/src/markdown/rails-dependent-destroy.md

 ## TODO

-* First, discuss difference between delete and destroy (simple model with no associations) [SO](https://stackoverflow.com/questions/22757450/difference-between-destroy-and-delete)
 * Information hierarchy?
-* WIP: Starting with belongs_to/has_many pair (common use case, eg: Book belongs to Author, Author has many Books) - run through all scenarios in the matrix
+* Starting with belongs_to/has_many pair (common use case, eg: Book belongs to Author, Author has many Books) - run through all scenarios in the matrix
 * Somewhere mention since the `dependent` options can be used in combination on each side of the associations, its tricky to understand from the docs how they will behave together.
 That's the purpose of this post to try out each.
 * Add Rails Guides sentence describing each option before trying it out.
 * Cleanup Rails console output to only highlight the relevant parts